A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Harry A.

-I’m a 24 year old queer male from Perth and I’ve been stood down since March.
-Since there’s virtually no hospitality work, I’ve treated isolation like a vacation.
+I’m a 24-year-old queer male from Perth who worked in hospitality and events — I’ve been stood down since March.
+With virtually no work available, I’ve been treating isolation like a vacation with myself.
 The item I’m holding is my boarding pass.

 Dettol.